 Note: for the FSTP, the employment offer can be made by up to two employers.

 If recruiting from overseas

-Employers must submit an application to ESDC for an LMO.
-The employment must be permanent, non-seasonal and full time, and wages and working conditions offered for the job must be comparable to those offered to Canadians working in the occupation.
+You must apply to ESDC for an LMO.
+The employment must be permanent, non-seasonal and full time.
+Wages and working conditions offered for the job must be comparable to those offered to Canadians working in the occupation.

 If recruiting someone already working in Canada

 Most people who are already working in Canada can submit their FSW or FST application (with a qualifying job offer) directly to CIC to be consider ed.
 In such cases, they do not need to appl y separately to ESDC for a Labour Market Opinion.

 There are a few exceptions, such as when the job offer is issued by a different employer than on the applicant's existing work permit.